 State law regarding community property and access to children must be measured against the actual situation in your divorce.
-The process is begun by the filing of a divorce petition.
-The other party then files an "answer," which is his or her demands.
+The process begins by the filing of a divorce petition.
+The other party then files an "answer", which is a statement of his or her demands.
 At this point, an "order to show cause" can be filed which asks the court to make a decision regarding temporary custody of children and support that will be imposed over the period of getting the marriage dissolution finalized.
 If necessary, a restraining order can also be issued if there is a threat of domestic violence or abuse to one of the parties.

 The process then moves forward to the discovery phase.
 During this period, there will be an exchange of documentation on all financial matters, including income, assets, debts, and expenses.
 Those marriages with children will require that the parents attend mediation.
-The mediator is appointed by the court, and issues a report to the court regarding his or her recommendations regarding child custody.
-In some cases, the process of mediation is not successful in sorting out child custody, and at that point the court will become involved, and these matters will be settled by a family law judge.
+In recommending counties such as Ventura, the mediator is appointed by the court, and issues a report to the court regarding his or her recommendations regarding child custody.
+In some cases, the process of mediation is not successful in sorting out child custody, and at that point the judge will become involved, and these matters will be decided by a family law judge.

 There are various options to resolve child custody and property division that will not require a trial.
 Our firm can pursue an alternative to trial as the first part of the process.
-If it is not possible to resolve the conflicts and matters in contention, the case will move forward and a trial will take place in family court.
-Family court is part of the Superior Court system, and addresses matters such as child custody, child support, divorce, legal separations, annulments, paternity, domestic violence and spousal support, as well as domestic partner support.
+If it is not possible to resolve the conflicts and matters in contention, the case will move forward and a mandatory settlement conference, and then a trial will take place in family court.
+Family court is part of the Superior Court system, and addresses matters such as child custody, child support, divorce, legal separations, annulments, paternity, domestic violence and spousal support.